 1/2 cup powdered sugar (55 grams)

-1/2 teaspoon each – vanilla extract and fresh lemon zest
+1/2 teaspoon each – vanilla extract and fresh lemon and/or orange zest (optional)

 1 large egg (50 grams)